kryptco/www/static/src/blog/_posts/2018-06-22-prevent-phishing-on-the-web-with-crypto.md

 date: 2018-06-22 14:39:52
 ---

 No I don't mean crypto-*currency*.
-What I'm really talking is **Universal 2nd Factor (U2F)**.
+What I'm really talking about is **Universal 2nd Factor (U2F)**.
 U2F is a protocol for doing two-factor authentication that constructively prevents phishing on the web.

 ![]({{ site.url }}/static/dist/img/blog/phishing_password.svg){:class=" img-center"}

 ## How does phishing work?
-It's very simple -- an attacker simply gets you to click on a fake link like `http://facebo0k.com` or `http://dropobox.com`, and the page looks exactly like the real thing.
+It's very simple -- an attacker gets you to click on a fake link like `http://facebo0k.com` or `http://dropobox.com`, and the page looks exactly like the real thing.

 <div class="browser blog-browser">
     <div class="header">